venu04/Data-Structures/README.md

 # Data-Structures
-SinglyLinkedList<br>
+1.SinglyLinkedList<br>
-Insert a new node at beginning
+2.Insert a new node at beginning<br>
-Insert a new node at any position
+3.Insert a new node at any position<br>
+4.Insert a new node at end<br>
-Insert a new node at end
+5.delete a new node at beginning<br>
-delete a new node at beginning delete a new node at any position delete a new node at end search an element in SinglyLinkedList
+6.delete a new node at any position<br>
+7.delete a new node at end<br>
+8.search an element in SinglyLinkedList<br>
-Traverse or display a SinglyLinkedList
+9.Traverse or display a SinglyLinkedList<br>
-Find the length of the SinglyLinkedList
+10.Find the length of the SinglyLinkedList<br>